U.S. tempers part of Trump travel ban amid big protests, criticism

 He added: "We will again be issuing visas to all countries once we are sure we have reviewed and implemented the most secure policies over the next 90 days."

-The department on Saturday said Trump's action did apply to people with green cards who were returning to the United States from the seven nations.
-A White House official said later on Saturday that green card holders who had left the United States and wanted to return would have to visit a U.S. embassy or consulate to undergo additional screening.
+The department said on Saturday Trump's action did apply to people with green cards who were returning to the United States from the seven nations, while a White House official said green card holders who had left the United States and wanted to return would have to visit a U.S. embassy or consulate to undergo additional screening.

 "As far as green card holders moving forward, it doesn't affect them," Priebus said on the NBC program "Meet the Press."